aydimir95/aydrafting-blog/content/posts/Lesson №1.md

 date = 2025-08-06T01:00:00+03:00
 draft = false
-tags = ["C#", "Revit", "Tutorial"]
+tags = ["C#", "Revit", "Tutorial"] cover.image = "/images/Pasted image 20250902204444.png"
+cover.alt = "What Each Part Does (Beginner-Friendly)"
 +++

 This post explains **one concrete command**—line by line—so a beginner can follow without extra abstractions.